avall/AWS-SAA-C03/assets/md/002-control-tower.md

 * [Return to table of contents](../../README.md)
-# Control Tower
+# 2-Control Tower

-## Designing a Security Strategy for Multiple AWS Accounts
+## 2.1 Designing a Security Strategy for Multiple AWS Accounts
 - AWS Control Tower: Helps set up and govern a secure multi-account AWS environment.
 It automates the setup of AWS accounts, and it enforces governance using AWS Organizations.